How the adoption of electric vehicles is changing with improvements in battery technology

 Moves

-Actors are using battery progress to reduce the main adoption frictions: price, charging time, durability, trust, and infrastructure fit.
+Actors are using battery progress to reduce the main adoption frictions: price, charging time, durability, trust, safety, and infrastructure fit.

 Leverage